GILBERT, ARIZONA – Today, Congressman Andy Biggs released the following statement on Right to Try legislation:

 WASHINGTON, D.C. – Tonight, President Donald J. Trump delivered the State of the Union to a Joint Session of Congress.
 Congressman Andy Biggs attended and released the following statement:

 WASHINGTON, D.C. – Tomorrow, President Donald Trump will give his first State of the Union to a Joint Session of Congress.
 Congressman Andy Biggs will be attending and bringing Ms. Pamela Foster as his guest.
 Congressman Biggs and Ms. Foster released the following statements:

 WASHINGTON, D.C. – Last night, the Department of Justice (DOJ) revealed that it had failed to preserve five months of text messages between Peter Strzok and Lisa Page.
 The end date of the missing texts coincides with the appointment of Special Counsel Robert Mueller.

-Washington, D.C. - Congressman Biggs released the following statement on the progress of the Mueller investigation:
+WASHINGTON, D.C. - Congressman Biggs released the following statement on the federal government's shutdown:

 In The News

 It is no secret that most Americans do not trust our political institutions, particularly Congress.
 How will we ever restore confidence in Congress?
 If Congress fails to completely repeal Obamacare, we will have broken our promise to the American people.

 Conservative and centrist Republicans in the House are working on a deal that some say could unite the two factions and attract enough votes to pass the stalled bill to repeal and replace Obamacare.